strimzi/strimzi-ui/test_common/README.md

-# Test
+# Test Common

-This directory contains all files that provide utility to all tests.
+This directory contains all files that provide common utility to all tests.
 See the full [test utilities doc here](../docs/Test.md#test-utilities).

 ## Contents